epsooraj/epsooraj.github.io/README.md

 # API

-API built with django rest framework.
+API built with django rest framework and postgres

 ### API Functionality
 Serves json data of